-Born in Yerevan, Armenia, Khachatryan began his musical studies at Barsej Kanachyan’s Music School of Yerevan.
-Shortly thereafter, Khachatryan moved to the United States and continued his musical development at the prestigious Jacobs School of Music at Indiana University under the tutelage of distinguished professor of piano, Luba Edlina-Dubinsky, where he earned his Bachelor, Master and Performer Diploma degrees.
-In addition, Khachatryan holds a doctorate degree in Piano Performance, Composition and Music Theory from the Jacobs School of Music.
-During his graduate studies, he served as Junior Faculty of Piano at the Jacobs School of Music.
+Born in Yerevan, Armenia, Dr. Grigor Khachatryan began his musical studies at Barsej Kanachyan’s Music School of Yerevan.
+Shortly thereafter, Khachatryan moved to the United States and continued his musical development at the esteemed Jacobs School of Music at Indiana University under the tutelage of distinguished professor of piano, Luba Edlina-Dubinsky, where he earned his bachelor’s, master’s, and performer diploma degrees.
+In addition, Khachatryan holds a doctorate degree in piano performance, composition, and music theory from the Jacobs School of Music where he also served as junior faculty of piano during his graduate studies.

-“The first prizewinner, Grigor Khachatryan, is no stranger to the performing arts stage.
-During the concerto performance, he seemed to lead the audience with him as he went from double pianissimo to double forte … and back.” – Al Walker, Times Mail
+“The 1st prizewinner, Grigor Khachatryan, is no stranger to the performing arts stage.
+During the concerto performance he seemed to lead the audience with him as he went from double pianissimo to double forte … and back.” – Al Walker, Times Mail

 “The piano language in the two works is original and imaginative… The composer at the piano knows how to present his creations: Without effort he masters the intricate, sometimes polyrhythmic challenges of the works and otherwise convinces with atmospheric performances.” – Remy Franck, Pizzicato

 “Like all of Khachatryan’s music here, the music poses many technical challenges … performed with aplomb by the composer.” – Colin Clarke, Fanfare